ArinaHl/ArinaHl/README.md

 - 👋 Hi, I’m @ArinaHl
 - 👀 I’m interested in learning a lot of new things.
 - 🌱 I’m currently learning to become a programmer.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her.
 - ⚡ Fun fact: hedgehogs breathe butt.
+- HaHaHa

 <!---
 ArinaHl/ArinaHl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.